deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

 ..
 Note::

-  Note that the ``jle.orb`` file provided in the example is with extremely low cutoff for efficient job running and therefore is not indended for any practical production projects.
+  Note that the ``jle.orb`` file provided in the example is with extremely low cutoff for efficient job running and therefore is not indended for any practical production-level projects.
 Users need to generate a more practical projector file based on the recommended cutoffs provided above.

 orbital files and pseudopotential files
 ---------------------------------------